 What causes impetigo?

 Impetigo is more common in children, but adults may also have the infection.
-Impetigo is made worse by poor hygiene, close contact, and warm temperatures.
-It is contagious.
+A child is more likely to get impetigo if he or she:

 What are the symptoms of impetigo?

 Symptoms can occur a bit differently in each child.
 They also vary depending on which bacteria caused it.
 Symptoms can include:

 - Red bumps